Manuel Collantes

-Manuel G. Collantes (August 20, 1917 – May 28, 2009) was a Filipino diplomat who served as the country's acting Minister of Foreign Affairs in 1984.
+Manuel G. Collantes (August 20, 1917 – May 28, 2009) was a Filipino diplomat, lawyer and businessman.
+He served as the country's acting Minister of Foreign Affairs in 1984.

+Early life and education

 Collantes was raised in Tanauan, Batangas.
 He received his law degree from Far Eastern University in 1940, and passed the bar exam later that same year.

+Career

 He began his career by working as an assistant attorney at the Claro M. Recto law office for a short period.
 He also taught diplomacy and international law, as well as parliamentary practice at Far Eastern University.